kuanchoulai10/dcard-hw/README.md

-# 2020 Dcard DE Intern
+# 2020 Dcard Data Engineering Intern

-## Why is this assignment given?
+Dcard is a popular social media platform in Taiwan, especially among college students and young adults.
+It was launched in 2011 as a university-only online forum, similar in spirit to how Facebook started within universities.

-This is a pre-interview assignment for the 2020 Dcard Data Engineer Internship Program.
+This project is a pre-interview assignment for the 2020 Dcard Data Engineer Internship Program.

-On Dcard, there is an important section called "Trending Posts," where users can find the hottest discussion topics on the platform.
-As data enthusiasts, we are also curious about which posts have the potential to become trending.
+On Dcard's app and website, there is an important section called "Trending Posts," where users can find the hottest discussion topics on the platform. **As data enthusiasts, we are also curious about which posts have the potential to become trending**.
 If we consider this factor in our recommendations, we might help users discover great posts faster.
-Therefore, in this assignment, we aim to predict whether a post has the potential to appear in the "Trending Posts" section based on some data.
+Therefore, in this assignment, **we aim to predict whether a post has the potential to appear in the "Trending Posts" section based on some data.**

-To simplify the problem, we define a trending post as one that receives at least 1000 likes within 36 hours of being posted.
-During testing, we will calculate whether a post's like count exceeds 1000 within 36 hours to determine the ground truth or prediction benchmark.
+To simplify the problem, **we define a trending post as one that receives at least 1000 likes within 36 hours of being posted.** During testing, we will calculate whether a post's like count exceeds 1000 within 36 hours to determine the ground truth or prediction benchmark.

 ## Training Dataset